 Data should be exportable both by Project and by Indicator.
 Users will be asked at the end of the day how many people were trained on X that were between the ages of Z and Y. Providing that data easily is important.

-When Volunteers work with the same people on multiple activities, the data structure needs to be flexible enough to be able to track results that may be observed outside on an activity – or after multiple activities.
+When Volunteers work with the same people on multiple activities, the data structure needs to be flexible enough to be able to track results that may be observed outside of an activity – or after multiple activities.

 Application Data Structure